Pediatric Ross procedure (pulmonary autograft)

 Your child needs lifelong care with a cardiologist to monitor their heart health and check for possible complications from the procedure.
 Your child may also need to take antibiotics before certain medical or dental procedures to prevent an infection of the heart valves.

-How do I prepare my child for the Pediatric Ross Procedure?
+How do I prepare my child for the pediatric Ross procedure (pulmonary autograft)?

 • Explain what will happen in clear, straightforward language